 Using caching plugins

-A number of WP caching plugins are in use, and the vast majority of them drastically improve the page load time.
+A number of WP plugins are in use, and the vast majority of them drastically improve the page load time.

 Below are the guidelines for its initial setup and tweaking.